atuline/ESP8266-FastLED/README.md

 * mqtt-firexy				- Our first FastLED/mqtt hybrid that supports fire2012withpalette.
 If there's no connectivity, you still have fire.
 * mqtt-sine					- Look at all the parameters you can change just for a single sine wave, including variable phase change around a variable center.

-## mqtt-mesh
+## mqtt-mesh (published)

-An almost straight migration of notamesh.
-Am going to re-think this for mqtt-sync Should be shortly.
+An almost straight migration of notamesh, which features a 'delay' across multiple devices.
+Looks like they're in sync.
+Am going to re-think this for mqtt-sync.

-## mqtt-sound
+## mqtt-sound (not published)

 An almost straight migration of notasound.
 Will then re-think this for an unnamed sketch and apply much more programmable sound reaction, possibly some form of lighting ADSR.

-## mqtt-sync
+## mqtt-sync (not published)

 Sending synchronization to multiple ESP's, including delays, and then batch processing display sequences.
 Need to do a few proof of concept sketches first.